5 Things To Do In And Around Keswick This Half Term

-5. Visit Whinlatter Forest - Half term activities include the Spook-O annual orienteering event on the 25th Oct, Wild Wednesday on the 24th Oct, a drop in session of crafts and wildlife activities and the Highway Rat Hangout on the 25th Oct, fun activities linked to the activity trail.
-You can also enjoy marked walking and cycle trails, the outdoor play area, hire a bike there from Cyclewise or for those over the age of ten there's a treetop adventure called Go Ape, a high level journey along bridges, tarzan swings and zip slides up to 40 feet in the trees.
-There is a planned road closure between Braithwaite village and Whinlatter Visitor Centre so do check the website for up to date travel info.
+Up at Whinlatter Forest,you can also enjoy marked walking, running and cycling trails and the outdoor play area.
+You can hire a bike there from Cyclewise or for those over the age of ten there's a treetop adventure called Go Ape, a high-level journey along bridges, tarzan swings and zip slides up to 40 feet in the trees.

 Subscribe to our Visit Keswick Blog to get it directly into your in box.